Berote Khurd

-Birote Khurd is a subdivision of Berote Kalan Union Council in Pakistan.
+Birote Khurd is a subdivision of Berote Kalan Union Council in Abbottabad District of Khyber Pakhtunkhwa province, Pakistan.
+It had previously been a separate Union Council.

 History

-As part of the local government reforms of 2000, Berote Khurd lost the status of Union Council and was merged into Berote Kalan.
+As part of the local government reforms of 2000, Birote Khurd lost the status of Union Council and was merged into Birote Kalan.

 Etymology

-The name of the union council "Birote or Berote Khurd" means lesser Birote, differentiating it from the larger settlement of "Birote Kalan".
-The words Khurd and Kalan (little and big) are administrative terminology dating back to Mughal times – to differentiate two areas with the same name, hence Birote Khurd means little birote (cf. Britannia major, "Greater Britain" and Britannia minor "Lesser Britain").
+The name "Berote Khurd" means lesser Berote, differentiating it from the larger settlement of "Berote Kalan".
+The words Khurd and Kalan (little and big) are administrative terminology dating back to Mughal times – to differentiate two areas with the same name based on their size relative to each other, hence Birote Khurd means little Birote (cf. Britannia major, "Greater Britain" and Britannia minor "Lesser Britain").

 Geography

-Berote Khurd is located in the east part of Abbottabad District in the North West Frontier Province.
+Birote Khurd is located in the eastern part of Abbottabad District in the Khyber Pakhtunkhwa Province.
 To the east is the Birote Kallan and Kashmir region and in the west Nathiagalli areas, to the south is Pluck and to the north is the Bakot area.
 Birote Khurd lies in the foothills of famous Mushkpuri peaks of the Galyat Region.